Spencer Pratt

 The couple, collectively nicknamed "Speidi", married in April 2009.
 Later that year, they made controversial appearances on the second season of the American version of I'm a Celebrity...Get Me Out of Here!
 In 2013, Montag and Pratt competed as a single entity on the eleventh series of the British version of Celebrity Big Brother, and returned to compete as a single entity on the nineteenth series in 2017.
 Pratt formerly appeared on Wife Swap and The Spyson Hour, a weekly segment on the reality TV podcast Rob Has a Podcast.

 Early life

 Pratt was born August 14, 1983, in Los Angeles, California.
-He is the elder sibling of Stephanie, also a television personality.
+He has a younger sibling Stephanie, also a television personality.